Dr Michelle Pfeffer

 Background

 I received my BA in History from The University of Queensland (UQ), Australia and my MSc in History of Science, Medicine, and Technology from Harris Manchester College, Oxford, for which I was awarded the Charles Webster Prize.
 My PhD in History, supported by the Australian Research Council, was awarded by UQ in 2020.
 Before joining Magdalen as a Prize Fellow in Early Modern History, I taught history and was a Postdoctoral Research Fellow at the Institute for Advanced Studies in the Humanities at UQ.
 I have also been a Lisa Jardine History of Science scholar at the Royal Society of London.
 I am the winner of the 2021 John Bunyan Society Early Career Prize.
+Some of my academic activities have been undertaken under the name Michelle Aroney.

 Research